-Although radon levels are elevated along the site boundary, an important finding resulting from DOE's monitoring is that radon concentrations decrease rapidly within one-half mile of the millsite.
-Radon monitoring locations directly across the Colorado River within the boundaries of the Matheson Wetlands Preserve (i.e., monitoring locations MPS-0119, MPS-0124, and MPS-0125) and at the MEI location (adjacent to millsite's eastern property line) demonstrate that radon concentrations are below the applicable guideline.
-Also, none of the other offsite monitoring locations show any indication that the average annual atmospheric radon levels are elevated significantly above background concentrations.
+Although radon levels are elevated along the site boundary, an important finding resulting from DOE's monitoring is that radon concentrations decrease rapidly within 0.5 miles of the mill site.
+Radon monitoring locations directly across the Colorado River within the boundaries of the Matheson Wetlands Preserve (i.e., monitoring locations MPS-0119, MPS-0124, and MPS-0125) and at the MEI location (adjacent to mill site's eastern property line) demonstrate that radon concentrations are below the applicable guideline.

 Table 5-1.
-Summary of Environmental Radon and Gamma Monitoring Data for the Moab Site for Calendar Year 2006
+Summary of Environmental Radon and Gamma Monitoring Data for the Moab and Crescent Junction Sites for Calendar Year 2007